alexwhittemore/SHT31-D-AdafruitIO/readme.md

 Temp, humidity, and dew point are echoed (in fahrenheit) over UART in the form of a python Tuple.
 For instance, (76.7, 53.6, 58.4), in the form (temp, humdiity, dew point).

 ### Network
-REST endpoints are provided to query the sensor over the network.
+Samples are posted to Adafruit.io

 ## Host Software
 I've implemented a Python tool to interface with the sensor.
 The original version listens for sensor values over the UART interface.
 An updated version queries the sensor on the local network, so that the computer doesn't need to remain tethered to the sensor.